 The Lady and the Tramp spaghetti scene almost didn't happen.

 Walt Disney wasn't a fan of the now iconic scene where the two dogs share a piece of spaghetti.
 In fact, he cut it from the first storyboards entirely.
-According to Steven Vagnini, a former studio archivist and a curator for the official Disney fan club D23, Disney thought that the idea of two house pets sharing a fine-dining experience would be too difficult to understand.
+As Steven Vagnini, a former studio archivist and a curator for the official Disney fan club D23, told Yahoo!
+Entertainment, Disney thought that the idea of two house pets sharing a fine-dining experience would be too difficult to understand.
 He changed his mind once directing animator Frank Thomas created a rough version of the scene.

 What you see at the Magic Kingdom is actually the second floor of the park.

-Disney's Animal Kingdom doesn't allow plastic straws inside.
+Disney's Animal Kingdom doesn't allow balloons or plastic straws inside.

 There are many items that are not permitted inside Disney parks, but straws and balloons are strictly prohibited from the Animal Kingdom for the safety of the animals.
 In addition to making sure the animals steer clear of potential hazards, the Walt Disney Company also announced its plans to eliminate single-use plastic straws and stirrers at all of its locations to help reduce its environmental footprint.